-Render an SSH client in a browser · Cloudflare for Teams documentation
+Render an SSH client in a browser

 Cloudflare can render an SSH client in your browser without the need for client software or end user configuration changes.

-To enable this feature, navigate to the Access > Applications page in the Teams Dashboard.
+To enable this feature, navigate to the Access > Applications page in the Zero Trust Dashboard.
 Click Edit and select the Settings tab.
 In the

 cloudflared settings card, select SSH from the Browser Rendering drop-down menu.